Stormesh/clock-in-bot/README.md

 3. **Meeting Status**

-   - Users can set their status to `In a Meeting` by pressing the `Meeting In` button.
+   - Users can set their status to `In a Meeting` by pressing the `Meeting` button.
    - Users can set their status to `Not in a Meeting` by pressing the `Clock Back` button.

 4. **Real-Time Monitoring**